crimescore/FakeFiles/README.md

-# Pranksomeware
+# Fake Files
-This is a fake prank ransomeware written in batch by me :D
+These files redirect you to a prank website and fullscreen